bquast/Development-Aid-Social-Dynamics/about/index.md

 ## General Information

-The project "Development Aid and Social Dynamics" is funded by the Swiss National Science Fund (Schweizer National Fonds / Fond Nationale Suisse).
+The project "Development Aid and Social Dynamics" is funded by the Swiss National Science Fund (Schweizer National Fonds / Fond Nationale Suisse) under project number `100018_140745`.

 The project is headed by Professor Jean-Louis Arcand of The Graduate Institute in Geneva.